 Controls for Eye Injuries

 Controls can drastically reduce eye injuries, as well as ocular infection exposures.
-Face shields, goggles and safety glasses are critical forms of protection, but bear in mind that different types of jobs require different types of eye protections.
+Face shields, goggles, and safety glasses are critical forms of protection but bear in mind that different types of jobs require different types of eye protection.
 After all, the safety glasses worn in a laboratory setting are different than those worn on a construction site and a welder wearing plastic safety glasses made for a construction or lab worker will not be protected at all.
-It is just as essential that time be taken out to ensure that equipment is in good condition, fits the employee properly and that the employee knows how to correctly wear and take care of their protective eye gear.
+It is just as essential that time is taken out to ensure that equipment is in good condition, fits the employee properly and that the employee knows how to correctly wear and take care of their protective eye gear.

 Emergency Responses to Eye Injuries

 The best protection is prevention but accidents do happen.
 If and when there is an eye injury in your workplace, respond as follows:

 For dust and other small objects in the eye:

 - Flush the eye with as much water as possible

 - See a doctor if redness and pain continue.